Axon-Shield/pki.github.io/docs/architecture/certificate-as-code.md

 - Implementing in regulated environment (financial services, healthcare)
 - Previous automation attempts failed and need troubleshooting

-We've implemented Certificate-as-Code at Sky UK (15,000+ certificates, Kubernetes/cert-manager), Deutsche Bank (multi-cloud Terraform, 25,000+ certificates), and Barclays (enterprise PKI integration).
+We've implemented Certificate-as-Code at an internet company (15,000+ certificates, Kubernetes/cert-manager), Deutsche Bank (multi-cloud, home-brew PKI service), and Barclays (enterprise PKI integration).
 We know where the complexity hides and what actually works at scale.

 ---